tomesink/obsidian/10 Projects/Notes/11.02 Web Design Masterclass/Project 1 - Ace.md

 Matt uses Figma as a moodboard.

-In this moodboarding/visual/color finding phase Matt is not looking for web design
+In this moodboarding/visual/color finding phase Matt is not looking for web site inspirations.
+He looks at visual purely.
+The